tzurbaev/laniakea-docs/docs/configuration.md

 ## Resource registrars

 The `registrars` array in the configuration file is used to define your custom resource registrars.
-A [resource registrar](/resources/registrars) s a class responsible for registering your resources in the Laniakea service container.
+A [resource registrar](/resources/registrars) is a class responsible for registering your resources in the Laniakea service container.

 To add a new registrar to the `registrars` array, simply add the fully-qualified class name (FQCN) of your registrar to the array:

 ```php
 <?php